hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 }
 ```

-Now we add the LOG_LEVEL setting to the lambda component
+Now we add the LOG_LEVEL setting to the lambda component:-

 ```json
 {